Vietnam.vn - Nền tảng quảng bá Việt Nam

-British air defenses failed to intercept low-flying aircraft, allowing an Argentine A-4 squadron to bomb and sink the destroyer Coventry in a battle in 1982.
+British air defenses failed to intercept low-flying aircraft, allowing Argentine A-4 squadrons to bomb and sink the destroyer Coventry in the 1982 battle.

 On April 2, 1982, the Argentine military launched an attack on the British-controlled Falkland Islands, which the country called the Malvinas, located about 500 km from the southern tip of Argentina.
 The British forces stationed there quickly surrendered due to being outnumbered.